augustov58/quilibriumBackup/README.md

 ```bash
 nano ~/.config/rclone/rclone.conf
 ```
-Replace the placeholders YOUR_ACCESS_GRANT and YOUR_BUCKET_NAME with your actual Storj credentials.
+Replace the placeholders access_key and secret_key with your actual Storj credentials.
 Save and exit the editor.

 ## 3. Set Up the Backup Script
 Make the script executable: